laravel/docs/billing.md

         'days_until_due' => 30
     ]);

-The amount of time a customer has to pay their invoice before their subscription is canceled is determined by the second argument, 30 days in the above example.
+The amount of time a customer has to pay their invoice before their subscription is cancelled is determined by the `days_until_due` option.

-> **Warning**
-> The `days_until_due` argument is required.
-If not provided, the Stripe subscription request will fail.

 <a name="subscription-quantities"></a>
 #### Quantities